KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # About the project

 **The project aims to the collection of a dataset in an augmented reality scenario.** <br/> It has been developed by Giovanni Ambrosi and Kevin Depedri for the Computer Vision course a.y.
-2021-2022 Master in Artificial Intelligent Systems at the University of Trento.<br/> The app has been developed using Unity Editor and then built and tested on Android devices.
+2021-2022 Master in Artificial Intelligent Systems at the University of Trento.<br/> The app is intended for Android devices only.

 # Getting started